dulikagamage/COMP3005-Assignment03/README.md

       ('Jim', 'Beam', 'jim.beam@example.com', '2023-09-02');

 ## Compiling and Running:
-  Verify that you have Python by running the following command:
+  Verify that you have Python by running the following command in your terminal:

       python --version
-  Also, install the following if you do not have it already:
+  Also, install the following if you do not have it already.
+In your terminal enter:

       pip3 install psycopg2
   Navigate to the directory in which the a3.py file is stored.